Breakthrough learning discoveries from the 18th century

 So what does training reinforcement look like in the digital age?
 This depends on you: the learner.
 At its most basic level, reinforcement means going back over your course notes at regular intervals to remind yourself of the key points you highlighted during your learning event.
 Moving up from here, refresher days are a popular choice to ensure new behaviours are adopted into standard working practices, and to remind you of the key learning whilst stretching you further.
 Or perhaps some personalised coaching would work best for you to truly cement your learning in place.

-At Navanter, we've put considerable effort into providing the reinforcement and mental focus that maximises knowledge retention, and, more importantly, business impact of training courses.
-We've found that the consistently best way to achieve maximum results from training is to use a blended learning approach.
-We've created a positive yet flexible process to maximise learning retention, which we've launched for 2018.
+At Navanter, we believe that providing the reinforcement and mental focus to maximises knowledge retention is as important as the training itself.
+It's this which gives business impact from our training courses.
+As all learners have different personalities, a blended learning approach is usually the best way to embed learning into teams.
 We believe we're unique in the industry to put so much effort into undoing the effects of Herr Ebbinghaus' Forgetting Curve.
 Take a look at our blended learning process to see how this might work for you.

 There's no right or wrong, and the choice depends on the individual.
 But whether you're training with Navanter or with another provider, or just reading a book, Ebbinghaus' research is still relevant to you, today.
 Talk to us to make sure you're not throwing hard-won training budget down a black hole.
 Whether you're training with us or with someone else, we'll help you use your new skills quickly and effectively in your workplace.